 “I really love this place and I think it’s a good space for people to share and have different experiences,” said LeDania, a graffiti artist who created multiple works of art throughout Pixon’s property.

 From the colorful exterior column to the vibrant mural on the ceiling inside the lobby and the second floor creative masterpiece, LeDania said her contributions to Pixon’s art scene were inspired by Lake Nona.

 “It’s so important to say that if I paint with the spray cans I have a lot of opportunity to put a lot of colors,” said LeDania.
 “So I try to represent my style like a Latin American girl from Columbia, and also show all the colors of my patterns.”

 LeDania wanted to create a feeling that a person is looking at a reflection of Lake Nona and the sky for her graffiti art mural on the ceiling of the lobby.

-In addition to the main lobby, Pixon’s incredible art collection continues into the Pixon MS2 space on the first floor (home to the leAD Lake Nona Sports & Health Tech Accelerator), the secondary lobby, and a new exterior mural planned along Lake Nona Blvd.
+In addition to the main lobby, Pixon’s incredible art collection continues into the Pixon MS2 space on the first floor (home to the leAD Lake Nona Sports & Health Tech Accelerator) and the secondary lobby.

-No matter where you are in or around Pixon, there’s something new to discover.
+No matter where you are in or around Lake Nona, there’s something new to discover.